nuejs/www/faq/index.md

 # FAQ

 ## What is Nue?
-The ultimate goal of Nue is to be a __content-first__ alternative to *Vercel* and *Netlify*.
-It's also extremely fast and ridiculously easy to use.
-Here's the release schedule:
+The ultimate goal of Nue is to build [a perfect web framework](/blog/perfect-web-framework/).
+A content-first alternative to *Vercel* and *Netlify*, which is extremely fast and ridiculously easy to use.

-[media]
+[image-link]
-  small: /img/roadmap4.png
+  src: /img/roadmap4-big.png
-  large: /img/roadmap4-big.png
+  href: /blog/perfect-web-framework/
   class: tall